Average Small Business Owner Salary in the U.S.

 Many Americans dream of owning their very own small business.
 Most are drawn to the promise of independence, autonomy, and working hard on something that belongs completely to them.
 And, of course, there’s the lure of the money and possibly growing a small business into something bigger than you’ve ever dreamed of.

-But what many new entrepreneurs don’t realize is that most small business owners draw a salary, rather than taking money out of the business at will.
+What many new entrepreneurs don’t realize, though, is that most small business owners draw a salary, rather than taking money out of the business at will.
 Most of a small business’ income goes to pay operating costs or to reinvest into growing the business.
-In reality, the average small business owner salary is based on a number of factors.
+In reality, the average small business owner's salary is based on a number of factors.

 Factors That Affect Small Business Owner Salary

 There are a number of factors that affect where you might fall on the average small business owner salary scale.
 Experience is one of the biggest ones.
-The more mature your business and the longer you’ve been doing this work, the more likely you will have a higher salary.
-Small business owners in late in their careers average $95,753 in yearly salary.
+The more mature your business and the longer you’ve been doing this work, the more likely it is that you will have a higher salary.
+Small business owners late in their careers average $95,753 in yearly salary.

 How to Determine Small Business Owner Salary

 If you’re looking for a magic formula for how much salary to take as a business owner, you’re out of luck.
 There’s no one way to make that decision.
 However, it’s helpful to know some basic numbers to help you along the way.

 Think about the compensation options available.
 A straight salary option is the cleanest in terms of accounting because the payments are very clear in the books.
 You can also consider a salary plus bonus or commission structure.
 This allows you to have regular payments, but also extra payment if business is good.
 Some owners also prefer compensation in the form of stock options, which may be less complicated at tax time.